-On April 14th, MAPFRES’ President Antonio Huertas used his trip to Brazil to learn about the Solidarity League, one of the social institutions supported by Fundación MAPFRE through the Forming Community program.
+On April 14th, MAPFRES’ President Antonio Huertas used his trip to Brazil to learn about the Solidarity League, one of the social institutions supported by Fundación MAPFRE.

 During the visit to the facilities of the Program of Boys, Girls and Adolescents, developed by the Solidarity League supported by Fundación MAPFRE, Mr. Huertas was accompanied by Rafael Casas, CEO of MAPFRE LATAM, Toneto Wilson, president of MAPFRE Brazil, Marcos Eduardo Ferreira, president of SEGUROS GRUPO BB and MAPFRE in the areas of Auto, General Insurance and affinities, and Fatima Lima, Director of Sustainability of MAPFRE in Brazil.